Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Introduction

-Query algorithms assume the knowledge of the tree and hence cannot avoid memory complexity which is linear in the tree size.
-In contrast, our walking algorithm $\algzplus$ uses memory that is composed of advice accumulated during the walk, and hence remains low, in expectation.
+We further complete our lower bounds with the following result, proved in Section \ref{sec:lb-query}. \begin{theorem} For a complete $\Delta$-ary tree of depth $D$, the expected number of queries for every algorithm is $\Omega(q\Delta D)$ (or equivalently, $\Omega(q\Delta\log_\Delta n)$). \end{theorem}

-Finally, we analyse the performance of simple memoryless algorithms called {\em probabilistic following}, suggested in \cite{eLife}.
+In Section \ref{sec:PF-adv} we analyze the performance of simple memoryless algorithms called {\em probabilistic following}, suggested in \cite{eLife}.
 At every step, the algorithm follows the advice at the current vertex with some fixed probability $\listen$, and performs a random walk step otherwise.
 It turns out that such algorithms can perform well, but only in a very limited regime of noise.
 Specifically, we prove: \begin{theorem} There exist positive constants $c_1$, $c_2$ and $c_3$ such that the following holds.
 If for every vertex $u$, $q_u < {c_1}/{\Delta_u}$ then there exists a probabilistic following algorithm that finds the treasure in less than $c_2 d$ expected steps.
-On the other hand, if $q > {c_3}/{\Delta}$ then for any probabilistic following strategy the move complexity on a complete $\Delta$-ary tree is exponential in the depth of the tree. \end{theorem} Interestingly, when $q_u < c_1/\Delta_u$ for all vertices, this algorithm works even in a semi-adversarial model.
-In fact, it turns out that in the semi-adversarial model, probabilistic following algorithms are the best possible, as the threshold for efficient search, with respect to any algorithm, is roughly $1/ \Delta$.
-Due to lack of space these results are discussed and proved in Appendix \ref{app:PF-adv}.
+On the other hand, if $q > {c_3}/{\Delta}$ then for every probabilistic following strategy the move complexity on a complete $\Delta$-ary tree is exponential in the depth of the tree. \end{theorem} Since this algorithm is randomized, expectation is taken over both the randomness involved in sampling advice and the possible probabilistic choices made by the algorithm.

-In terms of techniques, we have two main contributions.
-The first corresponds to the moving algorithm $\algzplus$.
-Even though the algorithm should quickly find an adversarially placed treasure, it is based on a Bayesian approach.
-The challenging part is identifying the correct prior.
-The second corresponds to the query setting, where we mimic the resampling of advice at separator nodes, by locally applying the moving algorithm.